 To your editorial team, Hearken is a powerful strategy and system for serving the knowledge needs of your public.
 The EMS is your team’s newsroom console, synthesizing all the data that it pulls in from your audience’s engagement.

-Our groundbreaking public-powered process combined with the supporting EMS is what separates Hearken from survey forms—and from traditional journalism.
+Our groundbreaking public-powered process and consulting combined with the supporting EMS is what separates Hearken from survey forms—and from traditional journalism.

 Okay, what’s the process?